Skip to main content

 Barthel, Tony

-Since joining the Smithsonian’s National Zoo in 2002, Barthel has overseen the construction and opening of the Asia Trail exhibit area; facility and collection enhancements throughout the Cheetah Conservation Station exhibit; the design and construction of the Elephant Trails exhibit; and significant growth in the Zoo’s Asian elephant program.
+Since joining the Smithsonian’s National Zoo in 2002, Barthel has played a central role in several transformative projects, including the construction and opening of the Asia Trail exhibit, major enhancements to the Cheetah Conservation Station, and the design and development of the Elephant Trails exhibit.
+His contributions have supported significant growth in the Zoo’s Asian elephant program and advanced the institution’s reputation as a leader in animal welfare and conservation science.

-Barthel received a bachelor’s degree in biology from Valparaiso University in 1992.
-After receiving his degree, he worked at the Maryland Zoo in Baltimore.
-He joined the opening team of Disney’s Animal Kingdom in 1997, and later was a manager in the animal care team for the opening of Disney’s Animal Kingdom Lodge.
-Throughout his career he has maintained a passion for animal welfare and animal behavior.
-Barthel believes that Zoos offer unique opportunities to connect people with incredible animal stories, which is a profound tool for the conservation of species.
+Barthel began his career after earning a bachelor’s degree in biology from Valparaiso University.
+He gained early experience at the Maryland Zoo in Baltimore before joining the opening team at Disney’s Animal Kingdom in 1997, later serving as a manager for the launch of Disney’s Animal Kingdom Lodge.
+Throughout his career, he has maintained a deep commitment to animal welfare, behavior, and the power of zoos to connect people with wildlife.
+He believes that sharing compelling animal stories is essential to inspiring public support for species conservation.

 Publications